 I love Australia and loved my new friends.
 I was kind of hoping massive earth-change events would happen and somehow miraculously allow me to stay there.
 No such luck.
 My visitor visa was running out, and because it disallowed me to work, staying there was not really an option.
 Plus, I felt that my soulmate was back in the states, and I was feeling pulled to go back.
 I returned to California in 2013.

 I lived for then next two years in the Santa Rosa area (Geyserville and Sebastopol specifically) while I explored a relationship with a man I knew from childhood.
 During this time, I discovered an interest in weaving.
-For a long time, I had been keen on natural fabrics, and loved the look of handwoven creations.
+For a long time, I had been keen on natural fabrics, and loved the texture, colors and look of handwoven creations.
 I took classes at a local art center and loved it.
 I later purchased a floor loom that I brought with me to Arizona (For more on this, see Weaving Desires, Creativity And Self-Expressions).
 Also while in the Santa Rosa area, I had the great opportunity to play my fiddle in a folk band – it was a blast!
 But, my time in California was coming to a close.
 The relationship I was in came to an end, and I started feeling the urge to leave California.
 I lived for a short while in an intentional community in Geyserville (A Year of Truth And Following Desires) while I figured out what I wanted to do.
 I had been having repeated dreams indicating that vacating California would be a good idea.
-I started praying for guidance.
+I prayed for guidance.
 I was still craving my soulmate, wide-open spaces, and a simple permaculture-based lifestyle where I could continue exploring Divine Truth and the healing and growing of my soul that it encouraged.

 When I saw some literature about northeast Arizona, I felt a resonance.
 I loved the simple, rugged beauty, and acreage was very affordable—an essential factor because I didn’t have much money.
 I didn’t know anyone in Arizona, but it felt right, so I packed up my belongings into a 4’x8′ crate (called a U-box), shipped it to the nearby town of Snowflake, found a place on Craigslist to rent, and drove out there to look at property.